-When Martin Luther King Jr. declared that he had a dream for a more peaceful and united society, he envisioned that one day little children of all races would be able to walk down the street hand-in-hand.
-He hoped that one day America would overcome the longstanding racial barriers, and today we have certainly come a long way.
+When Martin Luther King, Jr. declared that he had a dream for a more peaceful and united society, he envisioned that one day little children of all backgrounds would be able to walk down the street hand in hand.
+He hoped that one day America would overcome its longstanding racial barriers, and we have certainly come a long way.

 There is no doubt that your child, too, has dreams and hopes for the future.
-Use this activity to show your little one that one day, she too can see her goals realized.
-While her dreams may be change over time, in the future she can look with a smile and see just how her younger self envisioned her future.
-Along with providing a lesson about the dreams of Martin Luther King Jr., and how he helped mold a brighter present day, this craft will also open your child's eyes to the possibilities her own future holds.
-This activity will also boost her creative writing, critical thinking, and motor skills as as she cuts, pastes, and assembles her inspirational "I, Too, Have a Dream" magnets.
+Use this activity to show your little one that one day, they too can see their goals realized.
+While their dreams may change over time, in the future they can look with a smile and see just how their younger self envisioned the future.
+Along with providing a lesson about the dreams of Martin Luther King, Jr., and how he helped mold a brighter present day, this craft will also open your child's eyes to the possibilities their own future holds.
+This activity will boost their creativity, critical thinking, and motor skills as they cut, paste, and assemble their inspirational "I, Too, Have a Dream" magnets.

 What You Need:

 - Magnetic sheets (found at a craft supply store)